senzhaocode/FuSViz_docs/docs/FAQ.rst

    breakpoint in intergenic regions, duplications and deletions can lead to an alteration of genomic regulatory elements (e.g. enhancers or TADs).
-One common feature of SV rearrangement is to break up DNA sequence, which disrupts a proper expression or translation of one gene (e.g. tumor suppressor), finally giving rise to a reduced activation or function loss of the gene.
+One common feature of SV rearrangement is to break up DNA sequence, which disrupts a proper expression or translation of tumor suppressor gene, finally giving rise to a reduced activation or function loss of the gene.
 -  In comparison, RNA-seq data is used to address whether a fusion gene could transcribe to a fusion transcript and produce a putative chimeric protein with an in-frame outcome.
 Although breakpoints of